YemisiCreates/My-Cybersecurity-Portfolio/beginner/c2-beacon-detection/README.md

 **This is a project overview — detection logic, analysis, evidence, and technical walkthroughs are documented below.**

 ## Overview

-The C2 Beacon Detector is a defensive network-analysis project that identifies periodic outbound communication patterns that may be associated with Command-and-Control (C2) beaconing.
+The C2 Beacon Detector is a Python-based defensive network-analysis project designed to identify periodic outbound communication patterns that may indicate Command-and-Control (C2) beaconing.

-The project currently:

-- Generates synthetic network connection telemetry for safe analysis.
-- Simulates repeated outbound communication between a source and destination.
-- Calculates the time interval between consecutive connections.
-- Detects highly periodic communication patterns.
-- Introduces **jitter** to simulate variation in beacon timing.
-- Tests how jitter affects detection accuracy.
-- Demonstrates how overly strict detection thresholds can create **false negatives**.
-- Allows detection sensitivity to be adjusted using a timing tolerance.
+The project generates synthetic network telemetry and analyses connection timing to identify recurring communication patterns.
+It also introduces jitter to demonstrate how timing variation can affect detection accuracy and produce false negatives when detection thresholds are too strict.

+The project focuses on behavioural detection rather than relying solely on known malicious IP addresses, domains, or signatures.

 ### Detection Flow